-2. IMBRSea MSc thesis supervisors/promotor are required to complete ethical approval processes prior to submitting thesis topics for student selection.
+2. IMBRSea MSc thesis supervision team is required to complete ethical approval processes prior to submitting thesis topics for student selection.
 Students and promotors/supervisors will be required to make a declaration that evidence of ethical approval will be submitted to the IMBRSea Educational Board - prior to commencement of the research.